openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-threads-scheduling.rst

 | 4 <= E-cores / P-cores     | P-cores and E-cores | P-cores and E-cores |
 +----------------------------+---------------------+---------------------+

-Then the default settings of low-level performance properties on Windows and Linux is as follows.
+Then the default settings of low-level performance properties on Windows and Linux are as follows:

 +--------------------------------------+-----------------------------------+-----------------------------------------------+
 | Property                             | Windows                           | Linux                                         |